RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 # Server Setup

 The server supports Linux, Windows, and MacOS however we recommend running the server on a Linux or MacOS server host, some features may be more difficult to get working on a Windows server, but all basic built-in functionality should work fine.
+However, the Windows client should work just fine when accessing a Linux/MacOS server.

 Download the latest [release](https://github.com/BishopFox/sliver/releases) for your platform, and just run the binary.
 The first time you run the server it'll need to unpack some assets, which may take a minute or two, subsequent start ups should be faster.